 One.com’s uptime started out OK.
 But ever since, it’s been getting worse and worse.

 In March, they were only able to deliver an uptime of 97.58%.
-That means our site was down for over a full day this month!
+That means our site was down for a full day that month!

 2018 avg. uptime: